-erpret student results for Acadience Math.
-Acadience Data Management will calculate the this worksheet to calculate the composite score.
+The Math Composite Score is used to interpret student results for Acadience Math.
+Acadience Data Management will calculate the composite score for you.
+You can also use this worksheet to calculate the composite score

-lame: Class:
+Name: Class:

 Beginning of Year Benchmark

 BQD Score = x2 =

 + NIF Score =

 + NNF Score = x2 =

-Math Co omposite Score (2xBQD + NIF + 2xNNF) =
+Math Composite Score (2xBQD + NIF + 2xNNF) =

 Do not calculate the Composite Score if any of the values are missing.

-.
 Middle of Year Benchmark

 BQD Score = x3 =

 + NIF Score =

 + NNF Score = x3 =

-Math Co omposite Score (3xBQD + NIF + 3xNNF) =
+Math Composite Score (3xBQD + NIF + 3xNNF) =

 Do not calculate the Composite Score if any of the values are missing.

 End of Year Benchmark

-BQD Score = x2 =
+BQD Score = x 2 =

 + NIF Score =

++ NNF Score = x3 =

+Math Composite Score (2xBQD + NIF + 3xNNF) =

+Do not calculate the Composite Score if any of the values are missing.
-First Grade Acadience Math Composite Score Worksheet

-© Acadience Learning Inc. / June, 2019
+First Grade Acadience Math Composite Score Worksheet © 2019 Acadience Learning Inc.

 The Math Composite Score is used to interpret student results for Acadience Math.
-Acadience Data Management will calculate the composite score for you.
-You can also use this worksheet to calculate the composite score.
+Acadience Data Management will calculate the